facebookresearch/fairo/polymetis/polymetis/python/polymetis/robot_drivers/psyonic_gripper/README.md

 launch_psyonic_hand.py
 ```

-The robot can then be controlled via `polymetis.RobotInterface`.
+The hand can then be controlled via `polymetis.RobotInterface`.
 An example can be found in: [psyonic-hand-demo.py](./psyonic-hand-demo.py)